iivvaannxx/magento-order-management/README.md

 The application is build so that it syncs across different browser tabs.
 This means that if you place an order, add books to the current order, or delete an order from a browser tab, the changes will be reflected in other tabs as well.

 This is done by using the `localStorage` API and Server-Sent Events ([SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events)).
 I implemented a very basic SSE Controller in the backend that sends updates whenever the following happens:

-- The stock of a book is updated (due to a new order)
+- The stock of a book is updated (due to a new order or a deletion) -> Update the stock in the UI.
-- An order is created or deleted.
+- An order is created or deleted -> Update the order list in the UI.

 The frontend listens to these events and updates the UI accordingly.